telerik/blazor-docs/components/textarea/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

->caption TextArea with its most common features
+>caption TextArea with its most common features and symbols counter

 ````CSHTML
 <label for="myCustomTextAreaId">My Telerik TextArea</label>